Financial Reporting Strategy

 The New Zealand financial reporting strategy and the frameworks it establishes together ensure the accounting and auditing & assurance standards we set and apply give New Zealanders trust and confidence in the financial reporting of our organisations — whether they are large companies, charities or government agencies.

 New Zealand's financial reporting strategy is our major strategic activity.

-We focus on the needs of the users of reports—shareholders, Board members, funders, donors, customers, tax or rate payers—rather than just on the needs of those who use our standards to prepare reports.
+We focus on the needs of the users of reports—shareholders, investors, Board members, funders, donors, customers, tax or rate payers—rather than just on the needs of those who use our standards to prepare reports.

 Our reporting strategy sets down the overall framework for the requirements for entities to externally report their financial results, and involves establishing and maintaining two frameworks—an Accounting Standards Framework and an Auditing & Assurance Standards Framework.

 This comprises a multi-sector, multi-tiered approach and sets out the full range of standards that apply, based on your entity's sector and tier.
 The range of accounting standards varies for different sectors and tiers.